Machairodontinae: Paleopathology

-Rebuttals to the social hypothesis
+Rebuttals

 The question of sociality is still controversial.
 Strong support for the traditional concept of a solitary Smilodon is found in its brain.
-Most social predators, including humans, grey wolves, and lions, have brains that are slightly larger than those of their loner relatives.
+Most social predators, including humans, grey wolves, and lions, have brains that are slightly larger than those of their solitary relatives.
 Smilodon had a relatively small brain, suggesting less ability for complex cooperative behaviors, such as hunting in groups.
+In addition, the best explanation for a solitary animal healing from serious wounds is that cats build up metabolic reserves that can be used in times of need.
+The audio test for the sociality of Smilodon, has also been questioned by an expert.
+The author argued the negligence of body mass, intelligence, the lack of visual and olfactory lures, and assuming the La Brea tar pits ecosystem was similar to the African savanna.

-The broken bones still seem to support sociality, however, the best explanation for a solitary animal healing from serious wounds is that cats build up metabolic reserves that can be used in times of need.
-The cheetah is often viewed as a poor example because it is a specialized species with a more fragile physique than other cats.
-Larger, more sturdily built cat species, such as lions and leopards, have been observed to recover from severe injuries, such as broken jaws and torn muscles.
+However, some of these arguments have been questioned by other experts.
+The original authors of the 2009 study argued even though the playback and tar pits wouldn't be identical there's no evidence that it would overturn their hypothesis.
+In addition, the abundance of the seemingly intelligent dire wolf calls into question if intelligence would play a role in avoiding the tar pits.
+But the authors don't deny the possibility of Smilodon being solitary in some of its distribution.
+In addition, studies have found no evidence of brain size and sociality in felids.
+Another counter argument against the rebuttal, is that solitary felids that are highly sexually dimorphic, such as leopards, tend to die from serious injuries before they get the chance to heal.
+Lions, while also very sexually dimorphic, overcome this issue by forming prides, which increases their survival rate when it comes to serious injuries.